How the REME Museum Will Welcome Back Your School

-REME Museum Challenge
+REME Museum Learning

 The Learning Team at the REME Museum know how difficult it is at the moment as we keep coping with the Covid-19 emergency.
 To help keep you in touch with all our education activities we have created downloadable worksheets, activities and videos covering REME history, World War Two and STEM topics.